 Photos from previous Avalanche Arts’ “Operation Trash” workshops with students in Rotterdam

-For more info: Operation Trash Exchange 2017 Overview (PDF)
+More info about the exchange: Operation Trash Exchange 2017 Overview (PDF)

 2. Artist residency at Mann Residential School

 Ms diStefano conducted an artist residency at this school in spring 2017.
 She directed an “Eco News Show” theatre production with the school’s children, leveraging her experience with similar productions that she has executed with students and community residents in Rotterdam.
 It is a way for children to learn about trash and recycling through comedy and improvisational theatre.
 The residency involved 2 groups of middle school students; they wrote the script, acted, and worked on sound, lighting, and scene — they are involved in all aspects of the production.